jaywcjlove/sgo/README.md

 <img src="./img/ssr-safari.png">

-**features**
+#### `Features`

-- 🗂 Serve static content like scripts, styles, images from a directory
+- 🗂 Serve static content like scripts, styles, images from a directory.
-- 🖥 Reroute all non-file requests like `/` or `/admin` to a single file
+- 🖥 Reroute all non-file requests like `/` or `/admin` to a single file.
-- ♻️ Reload the browser when project files get added, removed or modified
+- ♻️ Reload the browser when project files get added, removed or modified.
-- 📚 Readable source code that encourages learning and contribution
+- 📚 Readable source code that encourages learning and contribution.
 - 💥 Remove the redundancy [proxy](https://github.com/jaywcjlove/mocker-api) feature, Please use [mocker-api](https://github.com/jaywcjlove/mocker-api).
 - ⚛️ Preview the static page of the React/Vue/Angular project.

 <br />